Mmmadara/DecoratorPattern/README.md

 # DecoratorPattern
-Еhe idea of my program is that the program will notify people in different ways.
+The idea of my program is that the program will notify people in different ways.
 4 types of notifications: sms, telegram, email and whatsapp.